jeromeguillaume/kong-plugin-python-xml-request-handling/README.md

 </soap:Envelope>
 ```
 ### Example #2: renaming a Tag in XML request of ```calcWebService``` by using XSLT
-The plugin applies a XSLTransformation on XML request.
+The plugin applies a XSLT Transformation on XML request.
 In this example we **change the Tag name from ```<Subtract>...</Subtract>```** (present in the request) **to ```<Add>...</Add>```**.

+Configure the plugin with:
+- ```XsltTransform``` property with no value

 **Without XSLT**: Use request defined at step #4, rename the Tag ```<Add>...</Add>```, to ```<Subtract>...</Subtract>``` the expected result is ```-2```
 ```xml